Investigators seize narcotics, weapons, cash, arrest Pelham man during search

 PELHAM — A Thursday morning search of a home here by Rockingham County Sheriff's Office narcotics investigators netted cocaine, cash, weapons and led to the arrest of one man, authorities said.

-Keith Lamount Williams, 55, of 537 Dibrell Road, was charged with Level III trafficking cocaine, maintaining a dwelling to sell controlled substances, possession with intent to sell and deliver cocaine, possession of drug paraphernalia and felony possession of firearms by a convicted felon.
+Keith Lamount Williams, 55, of 537 Dibrell Road was charged with Level III trafficking cocaine, maintaining a dwelling to sell controlled substances, possession with intent to sell and deliver cocaine, possession of drug paraphernalia and felony possession of firearms by a felon.

 Williams is being held in the Rockingham County Detention Facility on a $200,000 secured bond.

-During their search of Williams' residence, investigators seized: approximately 745 grams of cocaine, in powder and crack cocaine form, with an estimated street value of $85,000; individual packaged baggies of crack cocaine; roughly 111 grams of marijuana; digital scales; food processors used for packaging large amounts of narcotics; U.S. currency; and two firearms.
+During their search of Williams' residence, investigators said they seized: about 745 grams of cocaine, in powder and crack cocaine form, with an estimated street value of $85,000; individual packaged baggies of crack cocaine; roughly 111 grams of marijuana; digital scales; food processors used for packaging large amounts of narcotics; U.S. currency; and two firearms.